IPandaType/zephyr/README.md

 - 🎨 3D STL model display with rotation animation
 - 🔄 Multiple fallback options for model loading
 - 📊 Real-time debug console
-- ☁️ Cloud-hosted 3D model (Google Drive)
+- ☁️ GitHub-hosted 3D model (reliable and fast)

 ## How to Use